Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Python is routinely ranked as the most popular programming language in the world today [2].

 Unlike other programming languages, Python is relatively easy to learn and can be used for a wide range of tasks, including software and web development, and data analysis.
 In the world of data, Python is used to streamline, model, visualize, and analyze data using its built-in data analytics tools.
-One of the key features of Python that appeals to data analytics professionals is its many libraries, such as Pandas and Numpy, which offer a variety of powerful tools for many analytics needs.
+One of the key features of Python that appeal to data analytics professionals is its many libraries, such as Pandas and Numpy, which offer a variety of powerful tools for many analytics needs.

-Early professionals should learn Python to ensure that they have a firm grasp of one of the most important programming languages used in data today.
+Early professionals should learn Python to ensure they have a firm grasp of one of the most important programming languages used in data today.

 Learn how to program and analyze data with Python, one of the most popular data analysis software programs: